 10 Things to Do in Lassen Volcanic National Park (+ Tips!)

-Did we miss any important tips for visiting Lassen National Park?
-Let us know in the comments!
+Did I miss any important tips for visiting Lassen National Park?
+Let me know in the comments!
 Thanks!

 About Lassen Volcanic National Park

-The most prominent place to visit in the park is Lassen Peak which just so happens to be the largest plug dome volcano… in the world!
+The most well-known place to visit in the park is Lassen Peak, which just so happens to be the largest plug dome volcano… in the world!

 In addition, this US national park is one of the few places in the world where you can find all 4 types of volcanoes – cinder cone, stratovolcano, shield, and plug dome.